chouettevan/ufuzz/README.md

 ```
 ufuzz --host localhost --port 80/443 --config /path/to/config -w /path/to/wordlist1 -w /path/to/wordlist_2
 ```
-ufuzz will replace the S1  and S2 placeholders with input from the wordlist It supports an unlimited number of placeholders
+ufuzz will replace the S1  and S2 placeholders with input from the wordlist.
+-
+It supports an unlimited number of placeholders
+-